tobyhodges/fair-research-software/learners/reference.md

 collaboration, version control, packaging,  etc.), compiled by the [INTERSECT project](https://intersect-training.org/)

+- [Automating assessment of the FAIR Principles for Research Software (FAIR4RS)][automated-assessment-fairrs]

 - ["Good Enough Practices in Scientific Computing" course][good-enough-practices]

 - [Curated resources][forrt-resources] by the